 - If the office is open (weekdays 8:30 am to 5:00 pm), please call the office.
 We may have you come in to be examined or direct you to Labor and Delivery.

 Ruptured or Leaking Bag of Water: Although your bag of water usually breaks or is broken during labor, this may occur prior to the onset of labor.
-Usually when your bag of water breaks it is a gush, however, it may be a trickle.
-You should call regardless of whether or not you are having contractions if you think that your water may have broken.
+When your water bag breaks, it typically gushes, but can also trickle.

 Severe Abdominal Pain: This may indicate a serious condition.
 Please call immediately.

 Arrival at Riverbend Hospital: Please register at the admissions desk in the first floor lobby.
 Once the admissions process has been completed you will be escorted to labor and delivery.
 You will initially be evaluated by an experienced certified Labor and Delivery Nurse who will contact the physician on call and inform us of your condition.